 • The next two blank pages are the future log.

-• Create a box for each month and add a month tag.
+• Make a box for each month and add a month tag.

 • The next two blank pages are titled with the name of the month is your monthly log.
 Your monthly task list goes on the right page.